kapturoff/online-shop/README.md

 Returns: ```Order```

 After it, you need to pay for your order.
-Since the project does not use any real payment service, I emulated the behavior of online shop as if it were using it.
-That means that you have to get a link to the third-party payment service page first, then follow this link and, if you paid successfully, the payment service would have to send notification to online shop about successful payment.
+Since the project does not use any real payment service, I imitated a behavior of online shop as if it were using it.
+That means that you still have to get a link to the third-party payment service page first, then follow this link and, if you paid successfully, the payment service would have to send notification to online shop about a successful payment.

-The only differences with my implementation of a payment service are that you need send this notification to our API manually and that you do not really need to spend money while testing :)
+The only differences with my implementation of a payment service are that you need to send this notification to our API manually and that you do not really need to spend money while testing it :)

 First of all, get the payment details and link from online shop API.
-Pass an order ID that you had got from the previous request as a paremeter in _/order/<order_id>/pay_:
+Pass an order ID that you had got from the previous request as a parameter in _/order/<order_id>/pay_:
 ```
 curl -u my_username:my_ultra_hard_password -H "Content-Type: application/json; indent=4" -X GET http://localhost:8000/order/4/pay
 ```